Vladimir Horowitz: Personal life

 Despite his marriage, there were persistent rumors of Horowitz's homosexuality.
 Arthur Rubinstein said of Horowitz that "[e]veryone knew and accepted him as a homosexual."
 David Dubal wrote that in his years with Horowitz, there was no evidence that the octogenarian was sexually active, but that "there was no doubt he was powerfully attracted to the male body and was most likely often sexually frustrated throughout his life."
 Dubal felt that Horowitz sublimated a strong instinctual sexuality into a powerful erotic undercurrent communicated in his playing.
 Horowitz, who denied being homosexual, once joked, "[t]here are three kinds of pianists: Jewish pianists, homosexual pianists, and bad pianists."

-In an article in The New York Times in September 2013, Kenneth Leedom, an assistant of Horowitz for five years before 1955, claimed to have secretly been Horowitz's lover:
+In an article in The New York Times in September 2013, Kenneth Leedom, an assistant of Horowitz for five years before 1955, said he had secretly been Horowitz's lover:

-We had a wonderful life together...He was a difficult man, to say the least.
+We had a wonderful life together...
+He was a difficult man, to say the least.
 He had an anger in him that was unbelievable.
 The number of meals I've had thrown on the floor or in my lap.
 He'd pick up the tablecloth and just pull it off the table, and all the food would go flying.
 He had tantrums, a lot.
 But then he was calm and sweet.
 Very sweet, very lovable.
 And he really adored me.

 In the 1940s, Horowitz began seeing a psychiatrist in an attempt to alter his sexual orientation.
 In the 1960s, and again in the 1970s, the pianist underwent electroshock treatment for depression.

-In 1982, Horowitz began using prescribed antidepressant medications; there are reports that he was drinking alcohol as well.
+In 1982, Horowitz began using prescribed antidepressant medications; there are reports that he was drinking as well.
 His playing underwent a perceptible decline during this period, with his 1983 performances in the United States and Japan marred by memory lapses and a loss of physical control.
 Hidekazu Yoshida, Japanese critic, likened Horowitz to a "cracked rare, gorgeous antique vase."
 He stopped playing in public for two years.